Grovy/ChameleonBusinessStudio/README.md

 An open source scheduling application usable without an extensive Information Technology department.

+## Synopsis
+This application will be using Vendia's data services for the data layer implementation.
+Chameleon Business Studio aspires to adapt to its users, changing itself to “blend into” their needs until it supports their vital information systems.
+Our project provides an open-source scheduling application template that can be tailored to an individual or organization’s needs.
+After a brief configuration process, the application is usable “out of the box”, with Vendia providing data-layer hosting, perfect for individuals and organizers with little technical support.

 /logout to log out
 see AuthenticationService for getting logged-in user If Angular doesn't look like it's working, try rebuilding.